stephencdevaney/TTU_CS5375_Computer_Systems_Organization_and_Architecture_Projects/Project2_Optimal_Matrix_Multiplication/Project/README.md

   * With profiler: nvprof  ./matrixMul_gpu_p4.exe

 ### submit_job.sh
-Bash script file to submit jobs on a system utlizing SLURM.
+Bash script file to submit jobs on a TTU's HPCC system utlizing SLURM.
+Can be used on other SLURM systems with script modification.
 Variables in the top of the file can be change to true in order to run different version of the Matrix Multiplicaion Kernel.
 This file will build all versions that the user defined using the provided Makefile.
 Makefile is require for this submission script.
 * Usage: sbatch submit_job.sh

 ### Makefile